Children’s Book Walks at Redwood Hill Preserve (June & July)

 Save the date for our annual conference.
 We will once again bring together thought leaders on topics important to our Lake Associations and others who care about the water quality of the Indian River and surrounding lakes.

 For early bird registration, click here.
 Lunch is included in the registration fee.
 The event will take place at Redwood Hill Preserve.

-Summer Science Series will continue on July 8th, August 12th & 26th
+Summer Science Series will continue on August 26th at 6pm

 These nature talks keep our conservation-minded friends abreast of topics of concern in our local area.
 Stay tuned for the line-up of this summer’s speakers.
 We hope to see you all in our Trailside Learning Classroom this summer, and attendance via Zoom may also be available.

 This summer, lake residents who are battling Eurasian Watermilfoil around their docks or shorelines in shallow water can send a photo to our volunteer task force to request our Strike Force to pull plants at their site.
 If you are interested in helping with weed-pulling or you need help with invasive weeds near your home, fill out this form.

 Show your Love for the Indian River Lakes Region!

 Becoming a member of the IRLC helps protect your favorite places!
 Your membership dollars go toward protecting land, forests, clean water and clean air for everyone.
 Year after year we work to make open spaces available to the public, to help keep our lakes clean, to educate our youth, and to protect our iconic and wondrous wildlife.
 Make a difference in your life as well as the lives future generations.
 Help keep the Indian River Lakes Region a pristine landscape!

 Did you miss a presentation?
 See it on IRLC’s YouTube Channel